© 2020 by Rabbi Zvi Aviner

 “I did not know” can have different meanings –

 (1) “I did not know” that a blow by stone could kill my brother.

 (2) “I did not know” that I would be punished severely.

 (3) “I did not know” what I was doing.
 The rage overcame my mind….

 But YHVH did not buy Cain’s arguments.
 She turned at him in rage saying – :

 “And He (YHVH) said: what have you done?

 The voice of your brother’s blood cries for me from the ground!”
 (Genesis 4:9-11)

 How meaningful!
 Here YHVH accuses Man the first time ever.
-We note that YHVH did not charge Cain for having transgressed the Law.
-She charged him, rather, emotionally:
+And She does NOT talk about transgressing the Law.
+Instead She charged Cain emotionally:

 Cain, you’ve committed a cruel, evil deed!